Free school meals

 Not claiming any of the above but think you might be eligible?
 Check using our 10-minute benefit calculator.

-If you're specifically on one of these two benefits, as opposed to the others listed above, or you have 'no recourse to public funds' there's a limit on how much income you can earn to qualify for free school meals.
+If you're specifically on Universal Credit or Tax Credits, as opposed to the others listed above, or you have 'no recourse to public funds' there's a limit on how much income you can earn to qualify for free school meals.
 If you're on the other benefits, there's no maximum income.

 In England and Wales, if you're:

-• On Child tax credit, you will still receive free school meals on earnings up to £16,190/year.
-There is no limit on working tax credit.
+• On Child Tax Credit, you will still receive free school meals on earnings up to £16,190/year, provided you're not also entitled to Working Tax Credit.

 • Classed as having no recourse to public funds, your household income will need to be less than the following thresholds: